ashhhleyyy/nucleoid.xyz/content/game/quakecraft.md

 minecraft = "4d6ee28d9bd345a5a5c4c39b87827b9c"
 +++

-A free-for-all game in which players use a variety of projectiles to kill each other.
-The first person to 24 kills, or the one with the highest kill-count before the time runs out, wins!
-The weapons include:
+Quakecraft is a fast-paced free-for-all game in which players must battle each other to 24 kills.

+Players can make use of various weapons, such as:
 - A railgun, which shoots a ray directly forward, instantly killing anything in its path.
-Clicking the attack button instead of the use button will launch the player forwards and slightly upwards.
+Clicking the attack button instead of the use button will propel the player forwards.
-- A rocket launcher, which shoots a fireball in the direction the player is facing.
-If the player who shot the fireball is hit by it, they will be launched upward with varying velocity.
+- A rocket launcher, which shoots a fireball that has an area-of-effect impact.
-- A grenade launcher, which shoots a grenade affected by gravity in the direction the player is facing.
+- A grenade launcher, which shoots a grenade in the direction the player is facing.
 The grenade will blow up after a few seconds.

-There are two maps included with the minigame, and two variations of each of them.